Jestin-100/netflix-data-engineering-pipeline-using-databricks/README.md

 # Netflix Movie Recommendation Engine Databricks Lakehouse

-End to end collaborative filtering recommendation system built 100% on Databricks.
+End to end collaborative filtering recommendation system built completely on Databricks.

+Most recent Netflix movie data (csv files) extracted from Kaggle and ingested in to databricks unity catalog as volume in the landing schema (raw data ingestion).

+Using medallion architecture, the data goes through 3 level bronze, silver and gold.
+The volume is converted to databricks delta tables (databricks default table) in the bronze layer, cleaned and transformed in the silver layer and ready for business intelligence, AI/ML in the gold layer for end users.

 Spark ALS + Delta Lake + MLflow + Databricks SQL Dashboards + Automated Workflows